SteveEmmerich/zoo/README.md

 npm install zoo --save-dev
 ```

 To get started, simply run `zoo` followed by your command.
-For example, running `zoo node index.js` will take the environment variables from `.env` and inject them into the Node process, giving you access to them with `process.env.*`.
+For example, running `zoo node index.js` will take the environment variables from `.env` and inject them into the Node process, giving you access to them with `process.env.*` (in Node).

-Any variables you specify will be appended to existing environment variables.
+Any variables you specify will be appended to the existing environment variables.
 If you specify a variable that already exists, it will be replaced.

 ## Usage

 Your `.env` file should be in the form of `NAME=VALUE` with one variable per line, and should be in the root directory of your project.
-It should also be ignored from your source control.
+It should be ignored from your source control.

 ###### .env
 ```